ollema/hpc/assignment_3/plans.md

 - **Synchronization**.
 Or the lack thereof.
 We want to avoid explicit synchronization if possible.

 - **Memory management**.
-We will want to load as much of the input data into the memory as possible without breaking the constraits given in the assignment.
+We will want to load as much of the input data into the memory as possible without breaking the constraints given in the assignment.
 This to further minimize the read/write operations needed.

 - **Data types**.
-We will need to pay close attention to what data types we choose to limit memroy usage and increase performance in calculations.
+We will need to pay close attention to what data types we choose to limit memory usage and increase performance in calculations.

 ***CONTINUE HERE WITH FUTHER CONCEPTS***